 That is what we do every day and have done for thousands of satisfied clients already.
 Our standard service includes moving all the furniture in your room, collecting the rug, and putting everything back just as it was.
 After your rug is cleaned, we place it back in your room and move all the furniture into place again.
 We will make the extra effort to move around any furniture sitting on top of your rug, and also make sure your rug is positioned perfectly in your room after cleaning.

 Our cleaning process includes expert techniques specifically for Oriental and fine rug care.
-We use 100% green solutions for cleaning rugs, using all natural chemicals to maintain your rug’s natural beauty.
+We use 100% all natural green solutions for cleaning rugs and maintaining your rug’s natural beauty.

 See the steps included in our cleaning process here: